New sensors for car accident detection and camera improvements are some of the novelties of the iPhone 14 line.

 According to Apple’s own figures, 79% of a cell phone’s life cycle carbon emissions are released during its production.
 Resisting the switch to the new model will no longer prevent emissions from products that have just been launched, but it can help limit those that will be produced in the future, countering the tendency of these companies to constantly launch new models with minimal updates. .

-Not buying sends the right message to the manufacturer: produce less if it is not to introduce relevant changes and maintain support and updates for existing models longer.
+Not buying sends the right message to the manufacturer: produce less if not to introduce relevant changes and maintain support and updates for existing models longer.